Halberstadt: History

 In 1912 the Halberstädter Flugzeugwerke aircraft manufacturer was founded followed by the opening of a military airbase, providing the German Luftstreitkräfte in World War I. After the war it had to close down in accordance with the regulations of the Treaty of Versailles, until in the course of the German re-armament, it opened again in 1935 as a branch of the Junkers company in Dessau.
 The aircraft factory was the site of an SS forced labor camp, one of several subcamps of Buchenwald; the production facilities and the nearby Luftwaffe airbase were targets of Allied bombing during the 'Big Week' in February 1944.

 In the last days of World War II, in April 1945, US forces approached Halberstadt as they attacked remaining Nazi troops in the short-lived Harz pocket.
-They dropped leaflets instructing Halberstadt's Nazi ruler to fly a white flag on the town hall as a token of surrender.
-He refused, no white flag was raised and on 8 April 1945, 218 Flying Fortresses of the 8th Air Force, accompanied by 239 escort fighters, dropped 595 tons of bombs on the center of Halberstadt.
+They dropped leaflets instructing Halberstadt's Nazi leader to fly a white flag on the town hall as a token of surrender.
+He refused and no white flag was raised.
+On 8 April 1945, 218 B-17 Flying Fortresses of the 8th Air Force, accompanied by 239 escort fighters, dropped 595 tons of bombs on the center of Halberstadt.
 This killed about 2,500 people and converted most of the old town into some 1.5 million cubic meters of rubble, which American troops briefly occupied three days later.
-Around 450 of 1600 timber framed houses survived in the city centre.
+Around 450 of the 1600 timber framed houses survived in the city centre.
 By June 1945, the town and its garrison was handed over to the 3rd Shock Army of the Soviet Red Army forces.

 Halberstadt was part of newly established Saxony-Anhalt from 1945 to 1952, after which it was within Bezirk Magdeburg in East Germany.
 During the Peaceful Revolution in Autumn 1989 St Martin's Church was a centre of the Swords to ploughshares movement.
 After the reunification of Germany Halberstadt became part of the restored state of Saxony-Anhalt.